All Episodes

 It's a related story.

-This is from CNBC, a new home market remains in deep slump.
+A new home market remains in deep slump.

-When it comes to the economic recovery, real estate and housing businesses are in very different places, though sales of existing homes appear to be bouncing back as uh cheap foreclosure properties attract vulture investors and first-time buyers.
+When it comes to the economic recovery, real estate and housing businesses are in very different places, though sales of existing homes appear to be bouncing back as cheap foreclosure properties attract vulture investors and first-time buyers.

 The market for new homes remains stuck below sea level.

-What so what if if if uh unemployment's pushing 10%?
+So what if unemployment's pushing 10%?

-I think we need to rename his health care plan, because he'd got cash for clunkers, books or bucks for butchers.
+I think we need to rename his health care plan because he got cash for clunkers, books or bucks for butchers, because a doctor's getting 30 grand for chopping off a foot.

 Only a coward would fear a sluggish economy and a continued recession.

-Uh and then Americans have weeweed themselves over Obama's wasteful spending and central planning.
+And then Americans have weeweed themselves over Obama's wasteful spending and central planning.

 What's wrong with the American people?

-Are they wee weed up over the stimulus bill?
+Are they wee-wee'd up over the stimulus bill?

 Hundreds of thousands of jobs are lost every month.